merdok/homebridge-webos-tv/README.md

 * Show notifications
 * Emulate remote control

-Since version 1.5.0 the new HomeKit TV integration is supported introduced in iOS12.2.
+Since version 1.5.0 the new HomeKit TV integration is supported which was introduced in iOS 12.2.
 This is a work in progress and might change.

 ## Installation